 It started with a friendly pro/con debate in the December 2011 Chest, about whether lactate clearance or mixed venous oxygen saturation is a better "goal" for early goal-directed therapy in severe sepsis and septic shock.
-It ended with Alan Jones reviving the rumors and innuendo that have swirled for years around Emanuel Rivers's body of work.
+It ended with Alan Jones reviving rumors and innuendo that have swirled around Emanuel Rivers's 2001 sepsis trial, and by extension his entire body of work.

-Continuous central venous oxygenation saturation monitoring (ScvO2), used in Rivers's 2001 NEJM landmark trial, requires a proprietary catheter (originally patented by Dr. Rivers and marketed by Edwards Lifesciences).
+Continuous central venous oxygenation saturation monitoring, used in Rivers's 2001 NEJM landmark trial, requires a proprietary catheter (such as the one made by Edwards Lifesciences).
 Intermittently-obtained central venous oxygen saturation correlates well with mixed or continuous central venous oxygen saturation, and is considered a proper substitute for continuous central venous O2 saturation.
-Most intensivists use the less expensive intermittently collected ScvO2.
+Most intensivists use the less onerous intermittently collected central venous oxygen saturation.

 The randomized LACTATES trial compared early goal directed therapy using lactate clearance (change in lactate / original lactate / time elapsed) against a strategy using ScvO2, and showed equivalent outcomes (mortality) in the two groups.
 Alan Jones (PI of LACTATES) squares off against the threesome of Emanuel Rivers, Ronald Elkin and Chad Cannon to make the case that lactate clearance is more useful and should replace SvO2 in EGDT.